lemunozm/atmega328p-tetrix/README.md

 ### TODO list
 - Random seed from entropy
 - Modify figure generator algorithm.
-Maybe build figures for a template?
+Maybe build figures from a template?
 - Rotate figures with a new button